status-im/translate.status.im/README.md

   - [Status public chat](https://get.status.im/chat/public/status-translate)

 - **Progress**
 You can find the progresses on the [translation campaign website](https://translate.status.im/).
+You can help develop the website to show the translation progresses!

 - **Merge**
 If a language is 100% translated and reviewed by the community, we are going to submit a pull request [here](https://github.com/status-im/status.im/pulls) with the translated .yml file.
 You can directly submit a pull request at the link as well.